Will the Pacers cover the spread vs. the Bucks? Promo Codes, Betting Trends, Records ATS

 Pacers Betting Records & Stats

-- Indiana has played 11 games this season that ended with a combined score higher than 259.5 points.
+- Indiana has combined with its opponent to score more than 258.5 points in 12 of 32 games this season.

-- Indiana has a 251.4-point average over/under in its outings this season, 8.1 fewer points than this game's point total.
+- Indiana has had an average of 250.9 points scored in its games so far this season, 7.6 points fewer than this game's over/under.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!